Airport Quiz Questions:

 (d) Florence Regional Airport

-Question: The civilian airport at the highest altitude is in
+The civilian Airport at the highest altitude is in

 (a) Tibet